 Safer for Everyone

-Insurers can make more predictable determinations of fault for any accidents that occur, they can more reliably determine their risk, and simplify the claims process.
-Fleet managers improve their overall safety numbers, reduce crashes, and can work with their insurance company to reduce insurance premiums.
-Everyone can move forward with a smile.
+Insurers can make more accurate determinations of fault for any accidents that occur, they can more reliably evaluate their risk, and simplify the claims process.
+Fleet operators improve their overall safety numbers, reduce crashes, and can work with their insurance company to reduce insurance premiums.
+By harnessing the many benefits of AI dash cams, insurers and fleet operators have an exciting opportunity to create “win-win” relationships that not only reduce overall costs but also make the roads safer for everyone.